newrelic-experimental/newrelic-logs-for-salesforce-commerce-cloud/README.md

 ## Installation

-1. Clone this repository into a suitable folder.
+1. Use `git` to clone this repository into a suitable folder:
 ```sh
 git clone https://github.com/newrelic-experimental/newrelic-logs-for-salesforce-commerce-cloud.git nr-logs-for-sfcc
 ```
-2. Copy `log.conf-sample.json` to `log.conf.json` and add your Salesforce Commerce Cloud credentials to its `profiles` section.
-    * **NOTE:** DO NOT CHANGE THE `interactive` OR `fluent` SETTINGS!
-    * If you define more than one profile in `log.conf.json`, you will need to choose your profile at runtime (see [Usage](#usage)).
-    * Please [go here](https://github.com/newrelic-forks/cctail#optional-configurations) to see what other option configuratins you can apply to the SFCC log collection, i.e. limiting which logs to collect.
-3. Run the following commands to pull down this repo
+2. Use `docker` to build a container from this image:
 ```sh
 docker build -t 'nr-logs-for-sfcc:latest' ./nr-logs-for-sfcc
 ```